wizardofzos/pyracf/docs/Installation.rst

 Installation
 ============

-Becuase pyRACF is hosted at
+Because pyRACF is hosted at
 `pypi.org <https://pypi.org/project/pyracf/%5D>`__ you can install it
 easily via::